 Herbalism is a sophisticated study of matching herbs to people.
 Instead of asking ourselves, “What herb is good for coughs?” we investigate the type of cough and the person who has the cough in order to find the best herbs for this particular kind of cough.

 If you’ve ever been sick, you’ve probably noticed that not all coughs are the same.
 Some are deep lung coughs that bring up a lot of mucous.
 Some coughs are relentless, dry hacking coughs.
 Some coughs are weak, some are strong.
 Some coughs are worse in the morning and some are worse at night.
 As herbalists we are detectives and our mission goes beyond naming general herbs that are good for coughs.

 When thinking about coughs another important consideration is that we rarely want to outright suppress a cough.
 Instead, we understand that coughs are happening for a purpose.
 Our goal is to recognize what is causing the cough and then help to support or correct this.

 Oftentimes coughs are the body’s attempt to expel mucous from the lungs.
-If there is copious amounts of mucous in the lungs we may want to help thin the mucous so that we can expectorate it (get rid of it) more easily.
+If there is a copious amount of mucous in the lungs, we may want to help thin the mucous so that we can expectorate it (get rid of it) more easily.

 Sometimes coughs are caused by dryness and irritation.
 In this instance we may want to moisten the lungs and soothe inflammation.
 Using herbs in this way makes us more effective at helping people.